dhis2designlab/guides/pages/styling.md

 ```

 ### Global style
-If you want create globally scoped style, then you can use `createGlobalStyle`.
-You should then add `<GlobalStyle />` to your top level component.
+If you want to create a globally scoped style, then you can use `createGlobalStyle`.
+You should then add `<GlobalStyle />` to your top-level component.

 ```js
 import { createGlobalStyle } from 'styled-components'